teddyhabtamu/Dashen-Bank-ATM-monitoring-system/README.md

    host machine's network; the `/12` CIDR minimizes how often this needs revisiting, but the interface IP for ATM-001 must still be set per machine.
+4. **EJ generator services + permissions (Step 8)** — `ej-logs/`
+   ownership and `filebeat.yml` ownership are host-filesystem properties not captured by `git`, and must be fixed on each new machine.
+The `atm-ej-00X` services themselves are now committed to `docker-compose.yml`, so step 8.3 should only be needed on clones predating this fix.